zpgu/WebTerminal/README.md

 Why another tool for terminal access?
 Plenty already available (in nodejs/python/...):
 * good to have choices, not many with Java backend anyway
-* some unique features (session/screen sharing/suspend/resume)
+* some unique features (session sharing/suspend/resume, screen size propagation)

 This application provides **terminal** access to any device that it can reach, presenting it in your browser (w/ xterm.js), features include session sharing, suspend/resume sessions, multiple modes of access (ssh/telnet/tn3270) to various types of target devices, maximum compatibility using pty access to some difficult/crusty old telnet devices, such as terminal/console servers that convert serial ports for legacy servers/network elements.
-It even provides a way to access TN3270 mainframe hosts: you read it right, mainframes are still around.
+It even provides a way to access TN3270 mainframe hosts in pty/c3270 mode.

 ### Spring boot with xterm.js, websocket for bidirectional data flow, pty for compatibility/flexibility